BFL-lab/RNAweasel/README.md

 The original sources were maintained in a CVS repository and the exact history of the files have not been preserved.
-However, the subdirectory `cvs_history` contains a ull set of the outputs of the `cvs log` and `cvs annotate` commands for each source file.
+However, the subdirectory `cvs_history` contains a full set of the outputs of the `cvs log` and `cvs annotate` commands for each source file.
 This provides some information about the authors of these programs.